(updated as of 3 July 2020)

 - to inform the employees about the general protective measures to be observed in order to mitigate the risks to contact COVID-19 disease;

 - to provide disinfectant dispensers at the entrance within the working place, as well as in each sector of the working place; as per a ministerial order, the employer may also provide protective equipment (such as masks – that are mandatory to be used at the working place -, gloves), depending on the specifics of the activity;

-- to measure the temperature of the employees and not to allow to enter in the working place the employees that have a temperature over 37,3 Celsius degrees etc.
+- to perform the epidemiological triage of employees (observation of symptoms and temperature measurement) and not to allow to enter/remain in the working place the employees that have a temperature over 37,3 Celsius degrees and/or present respiratory symptoms etc.

 Can the employer suspend employment contracts and send employees home?
 The employment contract is suspended by law when the employee enters into quarantine (when such is imposed by state, in accordance with the law), in case of force majeure or when the employee is in medical leave (as it may be the case regarding a quarantine/self-isolation period).

-Currently, quarantine or self-isolation are ordered, for example, if an individual is returning from a red/yellow-labeled country (i.e., with the extensive transmission of COVID-19) or if it was in direct contact with a person diagnosed with COVID-19.
+Currently, self-isolation is ordered, for example, if an individual is returning from a yellow-labelled country (i.e., with extensive transmission of COVID-19).

 If the employment contracts are suspended, do the employers still need to pay salaries?
 If the individual employment contract is suspended, the employee is not required to perform the activity and the employer is not required to pay the salary rights.

-If employers suspend the activity by their own initiative in case of a temporary decrease in their activity, employers have to pay employees 75% of their base salaries.
+If employers suspend the activity by their own initiative in case of temporary decrease of their activity, employers have to pay employees 75% of their base salaries.